27 Jul Heritage preservation, a lost cause?

 Stanford sociologist Frederic Stout sees what happens in cities as a struggle between the government elite, the free-market, and communities influenced by demographic shifts in age and structural changes in the economy.
 Aging members of the industrial economy live in many of the older neighborhoods while young people are migrating away from old-town and rural communities to live either closer to the new business centers or in new suburban real estates.
 In many communities, mostly the elderly and toddlers are left behind, and through changes in the economic structures, their businesses, crafts and industries are loosing their significance.
 This can be observed especially in Bangkok’s Chinatown area.

 On the other hand, we see an influx of a new, young and creative class that is opening cafes, bars, galleries and hostels.
 Some people see these “gentrifiers” as the new employees or employers of a new economy.
 Even we discovered an abandoned property that belonged to an artist in the 60’s.
 It sits in the middle of an old community, right in the heart of Bangkok’s old town. we convinced the landlords of its potential and the property was restored.
 We helped establish a guesthouse called “Innspire Bangkok” and set up our base there.
 We employed people from the local community and enjoy good relations with them since then.
-We always fall in love with beautiful old architecture but are saddened by the state of neglect.
-As we are outsiders with higher income, settling in an old, sometimes disinvested community and bringing in new ideas makes us likewise guilty of gentrification.
+We always fall in love with beautiful old buildings but are saddened by the state of neglect.
+As we are outsiders with higher income, settling in an old, sometimes disinvested community and bringing in new ideas and businesses makes us likewise guilty of gentrification.
 Are we an asset or a threat to Bangkok’s old neighborhoods?

 The repurposing of old structures and turning them into small hostels, cafes, boutiques, galleries or offices are comparatively low-key in comparison to changes happening in Chinatown and other parts of Bangkok where entire neighborhoods with architectural heritage value are bulldozed to make way for shopping mall developments and “beautification”.
 It is a worrisome development for many locals and anything is possible these days according to Joe and things are beyond their control.